Approximate Bacon-Shor Code and Holography: Discussion

 The same type of gauge transformation also does not necessarily preserve the entanglement structure.
 As we have seen, depending on the state of the gauge qubit, a 4-qubit Bacon-Shor code can be dominated by GHZ type entanglement, which is multi-partite, or Bell-like entanglement, which is bipartite.
 This is only more complex in the hybrid code.
 Therefore, it is crucial to understand the meaning of this gauge dependence and its potential connection of entanglement entropy in gauge theories~\cite{Ghosh:2015iwa,Donnelly:2011hn,Casini:2013rba}.

 The second type of gauge we discuss is that of the conventional gauge theory, such as gravity.
 We know in AdS/CFT that a gauge invariant bulk massive operator must be a dressed operator because of any operator that creates mass-energy is coupled to gravity.
 This dressed operator will have Wilson line that end on either the charge or the boundary.
 In Section~\ref{sec:6apphybrid}, we discussed a construction of the bulk operator, where the bare operator is analogous to the reference code $\tilde{X}_0$ operator, while the dressed operator is similar to the actual logical $\tilde{X}$ operator.
 Although restricting to the bare operator allows subregion reconstruction, it will incur a small error and does not fully preserve the logical information (i.e. not ``gauge invariant'').
 The error-free operator can be constructed when one considers the ``fully-dressed'' operator that is global.
-Furthermore, in the general construction where all square tiles are SBSTs, the code subspace admits a structure that one expects for an emergent bulk gauge theory.
-Whether this is a superficial similarity or there is a deeper connection between gauge theory and approximate quantum error correction in general remains to be explored.
+Whether this is a superficial similarity or there is a deeper connection between gauge theory\cite{Mintun:2015qda} and approximate quantum error correction in general remains to be explored.